nathan-fiscaletti/coattail/README.md

 Once completed, the Coattail command will be available globally on your system.
 You can verify that the installation was successful by attempting to run the `coattail` command.
 You should see the following output.

 ![Install Success](./docs/images/install-success.png)

+If you do not see the expected output, verify that your Node installations `bin` directory is added to your path.
+See [here](https://docs.npmjs.com/cli/v8/configuring-npm/folders#executables) for more information.

 # Getting started